argha-sarkar/argha-sarkar/README.md

 - 👋 Hi, I’m - [argha-sarkar](https://github.com/argha-sarkar)
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Machine learning
-- 💞️ I’m looking to new opportunity
+- 💞️ I’m looking for a new opportunity

 ### 🚀 About Me
 Experienced IT professional working in the Information Technology